typerefinery-ai/typerefinery.ai/src/feature/README.md

 ### Main Window

-When you open InnovolveApp for the first time, the Start Screen will appear like this.
+When you open TypeRefinery.ai for the first time, the Start Screen will appear like this.

 <img width="800px" src="/mainwindow.png" />